hafizshakeel/DLForVisualAI/README.md

 ## GENERATIVE ADVERSARIAL NETWORKS
 This folder contains implementations of popular Generative Adversarial Networks (GANs) using PyTorch in the simplest form, starting from: **Simple FC GAN**, **DCGAN**, **WGAN**, **WGAN-GP**, **Pix2Pix**, **CycleGAN**, **ProGAN**, **SRGAN**, **ESRGAN**.
 Later, I plan to include a complete setup for training, validation, and testing of different architectures, along with pre-trained weights.

+Feel free to explore the implementations and contribute to the repository!